 I need information about...

-Quick-relief (also called “rescue”) medications work by relaxing the muscles around the airways.
+Quick-relief (also called “rescue”) medicines work by relaxing the muscles around the airways.
 This helps ease symptoms such as coughing, wheezing, and shortness of breath.
 Keep your quick-relief inhaler with you at all times.
-Quick-relief medications:
+Quick-relief medicines:

 Start to open the airways within a few minutes after you use them.

 Can help stop a flare-up once it has begun.

-Long-term control (also called “maintenance” or controller) medications help reduce swelling and inflammation of the airways.
+Long-term control (also called “maintenance” or controller) medicines help reduce swelling and inflammation of the airways.
 Some keep the muscles around your airways relaxed.
 This makes the airways less sensitive to triggers and less likely to flare up.
-Long-term control medications:
+Long-term control medicines:

-Are taken on a schedule—for most people, every day.
+Are taken on a schedule.
+For most people, this is every day.
 They are taken even when you feel fine.

 Help keep asthma under control so you’re less likely to have symptoms.

 Will not stop a flare-up once it has begun.

 Inhaled corticosteroids are safe for long-term use.
 They are not the “steroids” that you hear about athletes abusing.
-They usually do not cause serious side effects.
+They usually don't cause serious side effects.
 That’s because they’re inhaled directly into the lungs.
 The chance of minor side effects can be lowered even more if you:

-Rinse your mouth, gargle, and spit out the water after using your inhaled corticosteroid medication.
+Rinse your mouth, gargle, and spit out the water after using your inhaled corticosteroid medicine.

 Work with your healthcare provider to find the lowest dose that controls your asthma.

-Remembering to take medication each day can be hard for anyone.
+Remembering to take medicine each day can be hard for anyone.
 It can be even harder to remember when you don’t have symptoms.
 Try these tips:

 Develop a routine.
 For example, take long-term controllers as part of getting ready for bed, before you brush your teeth in the morning, or both.

 Make sure you understand what long-term controllers do and don’t do.

 Refill your prescriptions on time, or even ahead of time, so you don’t run out.

-Carry your quick-relief medication with you.
+Carry your quick-relief medicine with you.
 If you can, keep a spare quick-relief inhaler at work, at school, or in your gym bag.

-When you travel, make sure you have enough medication to last for your entire trip.
+When you travel, make sure you have enough medicine to last for your entire trip.